 Bulakenyo Vocabularies Part 2!

 What other special Bulakenyo vocabularies do you use?
-Do watch out for Part 2 of this Bulakenyo vocabularies list.

-Follow our facebook page as well for the related post.
+Follow our Facebook page as well for the related post.
 A lot of our fellow Bulakenyos are sharing other Bulakenyo vocabularies with us in their comments. – https://www.facebook.com/bulakenyoph/.

 Learn more facets of Bulacan’s rich culture and heritage in our related feature – https://www.bulakenyo.ph/1st-stop-bulacan/.